a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 			3. Compute m' such that m.m' = 1 (mod p)
 				1. m'm^-1 = k.m.m^-1 = k (mod p)
 					1. Compute k^-1 (mod p)
+9. Definition: Euler's Totient Function: Phi(n) denotes the number of integers in {1, 2, ..., n - 1} that are relatively prime to n

 ## Lec 6 ##
 ## Lec 7 ##